Scaling of Marks

 Gweithredu graddio

 Lle gwneir penderfyniad i raddio marciau myfyrwyr er mwyn mynd i'r afael â phroblem sylweddol, rhaid graddio marciau pob myfyriwr a effeithir.
-Gall gwahanol gamau fod yn addas ar gyfer is-set o fyfyrwyr os na effeithiwyd y garfan cyfan gan yr amgylchiadau asesu anarferol.
+Gall gwahanol gamau fod yn addas ar gyfer is-set o fyfyrwyr os na effeithiwyd y garfan gyfan gan yr amgylchiadau asesu anarferol.

 Lle gwneir penderfyniad i raddio marciau sy'n cyfrannu at ddosbarthiad graddau, dylid rhoi gwybod i'r arholwr allanol am amgylchiadau llawn yr achos, darparu'r gwaith papur perthnasol, a'u gwahodd i wneud sylwad am y dull o raddio a gynigwyd.